AA amyloidosis: Symptoms

 Signs and symptoms of amyloidosis can vary depending on the affected organ.
-AA amyloidosis is commonly found in organs like the kidneys, liver, and stomach.
-If the kidneys are affected, an individual may see swelling in the legs, reduced urination, and at times excessive bubbles in the urine.
-Amyloid proteins in the kidneys can also lead to high cholesterol.
-Other organs like the stomach may result in bleeding, constipation, etc.
+AA amyloidosis commonly affects kidneys, liver, and stomach.

 Pathology

 In a healthy individual, the median plasma concentration of SAA is 3 mg per liter.
 This can increase to over 2000 mg per liter during an acute phase response and a sustained overproduction of SAA is required for the creation of the AA deposits that define AA amyloidosis.
 High levels of SAA, however, is not a sufficient condition for the development of systemic AA amyloidosis and it remains unclear what triggers the accumulation of AA.

 The AA protein is mainly deposited in the liver, spleen and kidney, and AA amyloidosis can lead to nephrotic syndrome and ESRD.
 Natural history studies show, however, that it is the kidney involvement that drives the progression of the disease.
 In general, old age, reduced serum albumin concentration, end stage kidney failure, and sustained elevated SAA concentration are all associated with poor prognosis.